pawntheory/dcp_log/README.md

 ## Building

 To build, just run `make`.
+Once built both static and shared library files are created.

+- `libdcplog.a`
+- `libdcplog.so`

-It should just compile without issue if you have GNU make and GCC set up correctly.
+It should just compile without issue if you have
+GNU make and GCC set up correctly.
 If not, let me know; I've probably overlooked something.

 Include `dcp_log.h` in whatever file you want to have logging enabled.
-Once built, creates both static and shared library files (`libdcplog.a` and `libdcplog.so`).

 - Each printed line removes any included newlines, carriage returns, and tabs.
 - Each printed line is a maximum of 80 characters.